“But it works… I read it on the internet!”

 There’s another article here where a study confirms people who opt for alternative therapy die sooner than those who don’t – read here.

-You may also be interested in reading Part 3 of this series where I discuss the FDA clampdown on bogus claims made by those sharing ‘miracle cures’
+You may also be interested in reading Part 3 of this series where I discuss the FDA clampdown on bogus claims made by those sharing ‘miracle cures’ and what to look out for when you find this sort of thing in your inbox or social media feed.

 Be careful out there – it’s dangerous.